 No need to do any more research, no need to dig, no need to refill the bait, or check the cages and traps for false catches every 3 days.
 Simply place this great electronic pest control product in the ground and you’re done, 6 months later you can change the batteries.

 Gophers and moles are very territorial and can put up a strong resistance.
 When you first use this product (I believe it is explained in the directions), you will likely experience increased tunnel activity, possibly right near the unit.
 They are curious to figure out what the heck is this new annoying sound driving them mad.
 To them it is like living with an external causing migraine headache.
 The proprietary VibraSound technology emits specific vibrations, sound waves and frequencies will always prevail in the end and get rid of gophers and moles.

-Many competitors have come and gone trying to emulate and imitate the Gopher-It electronic pest control product.
+Many competitors have come and gone trying to emulate and imitate Gopher-It electronic pest control products.
 Do not be fooled by the various imitation products that falsely claim amazing ultrasonic pest control and superior sonic mole removal success.
 The triumph and success of the Gopher-It as a rodent repellent is and remains unmatched in the lawn and garden industry.
 Don’t settle for imitations, purchase the original Gopher-It!